Workflows, Actions and Runs

 Workflow overview

 The above is a snapshot of a workflow.
-A workflow is a chain of conputational steps that can serve diverse purposes.
+A workflow is a chain of computational steps that can serve diverse purposes.
 Each of the subsequent numbered boxes are called actions.
 These are the units of computation that take some inputs (or none at all), and can produce outputs.
 Linking multiple actions together gives us a workflow.

 Workflows are: